 - cost in lawsuits caused by person (EEOC, harassment, OSHA, etc.)

 - loss of new business, ideas, and energy a great employee would have brought to the organization

 - loss of production due to lower morale from other employees

 - value of a key customer who was lost or driven away

 - number of additional hours spent dealing with mis-hires weak points; patching things up with customers, re-doing or double checking work, increased workload due to mis-hire not being able to handle their own workload

 This cost could also roll over even after the mis-hire moves onto their next opportunity; every position has an important role in the organization so there is a sense of urgency when it’s time to get a replacement.
 However, if the hiring process is rushed another mis-hire could be made and the whole process could happen again.
 Great employees are essential to business and finding the right person can be a challenge, but in the long run it’s better to be thorough and try to shake off the pressure of just hiring “a warm body.”

-If your company has a high priority opening that needs to be filled, reach out to us to learn how Talent Partners can help.
+If your company has a high priority opening that needs to be filled or you’d like a copy of our “cost of a mishire” calculator, reach out to us to learn how Talent Partners can help.